lee-borlace/O365TaskRollup/README.md

 When there is time this will be automated with a gulp task.

 ## Building and Packaging
 Webpack is responsible for compiling typescript and assembling JS / CSS / HTML resources.
+To see any compilation errors, you need to look at the **Task Runner Explorer** window after building to see if Webpack has generated any red error messages.

-This generates various files in **Scripts** :
+This various files are generated in **Scripts** folder :
 * polyfill.js
 * polyfill.js.map
 * vendor.js